 Bringing or travelling with your cat to the vets whether, for a check-up, test or procedure may therefore seem like a daunting task, especially if you know your furry friend isn’t too keen on leaving the comfort of their own home!

-However, when you visit your local Cat Friendly Goddard Vet practice, you can rest assured that your cat will receive particularly special care from our trained team who understand how to handle and treat your cat in a calm, respectful and caring way to make their visit as comfortable and stress-free as possible.
+However, when you visit your local Cat Friendly Goddard Vet practice (listed below), you can rest assured that your cat will receive particularly special care from our trained team who understand how to handle and treat your cat in a calm, respectful and caring way to make their visit as comfortable and stress-free as possible.

 All our Cat Friendly clinics will also have either a dedicated cat waiting area or appropriate barriers between cats and dogs in mixed waiting areas.
 Additionally, in every clinic, we have had at least one ‘Cat Advocate’ who ensures cat-friendly standards are maintained and who is here to offer you reassurance and useful tips for a stress-free visit.